 Ever wondered what type of clasp is on your watch band?
 Maybe you’re just curious, or maybe you need to replace it and you’d like to purchase the spare part yourself.
 Whatever the reason, it’s certainly something that you should be familiar with, at least superficially, if you wear watches on a daily basis.

 It might surprise you to see just how many different types of watch clasps exist.
-So, let’s check them all out, and help you figure out which clasp is the one you are dealing with everyday!
+So, let’s check them all out, and help you figure out which clasp is the one you are dealing with every day!

 Basically, there are two major types of watch clasps – deployant clasps and buckles.
 Deployant clasps are usually seen on metal watches, while pin buckles are more frequently seen on leather and rubber watches.
 But, definitely not all the time.

 There are several different types of the deployant clasp, and I’ll tell you about each one.
-But all of them have something in common – they are considered safer, because even if they open up while you’re wearing your watch, it won’t fall off your wrist.
+But all of them have something in common – they are considered safer because even if they open up while you’re wearing your watch, it won’t fall off your wrist.

-Which can’t be said for regular buckles; if a tang buckle comes undone, your watch is going to hit the ground faster than you can say “tang”.
+This can’t be said for regular buckles; if a tang buckle comes undone, your watch is going to hit the ground faster than you can say “tang”.

 So, let’s take a more detailed look at all the different versions of the deployant and tang clasps that you’ll see on a watch.
 And I’ll also talk to you about their adjustability, which is probably one of your main concerns if you are shopping for a present, or just generally have issues with watches fitting properly.